-HOMA CAPITAL systematically excludes companies that generate more than 10% of their revenues from metallurgical and thermal coal mining activities and whose share of coal in the energy mix exceeds 10% (in proportion and revenues used for electricity production).
+HOMA CAPITAL systematically excludes companies that generate more than 10% of their revenues from metallurgical and thermal coal mining activities.

 On a case-by-case basis, the company is not excluded from the portfolios when the percentage of revenue generated by metallurgical coal mining activity is between 10% and 33% but the company's energy transition score is considered advanced or robust.